New IA and content structure for a care management platform

 Desired-outcome statement

-My strategy as a product designer has also been to develop a single style for the entire Care Management platform.
-I created a unified feel yet a slightly different look for a Care Portal, a No-Code Editor, and an Admin Console.
+Since I also designed other CRM products, my goal was to develop a consistent style for the entire platform.
+I created a unified feel yet a slightly different look for the Care Portal, the No-Code Editor, and the Admin Console.

 It was crucial for us to avoid serious mistakes and make sure we were moving in the right direction.
-So we communicated closely with customers and conducted usability tests before a single line of code was written.
-We measured Customer Effort Score by using a two-question survey.
-We asked users to rate on a 7-point Likert scale their answer to the question "How much effort did you personally have to put in to complete a [task name]?".
-The follow-up question about the reason for their answer choice specified what was wrong or right in their experience.
+So the product manager and I communicated closely with customers and conducted usability tests before a single line of code was written.

 Right after the launch, the CEO got some stakeholders' feedback.